Children – Removal From The Jurisdiction

 The issue of one parent removing children permanently from the jurisdiction is understandably fraught with emotion.

-If there is a Residence Order in place – then the children may not be removed for longer than one month (from the United Kingdom) without leave of the Court.
-If there is no Residence Order then good practice still requires that a permission of the other parent – or in default the Court is sought.
+If there is a Child Arrangements Order in place – then the children may not be removed for longer than one month (from the United Kingdom) without leave of the Court.
+If there is no Child Arrangements Order then good practice still requires that a permission of the other parent – or in default the Court is sought.
 Failure to secure these consents may amount to child abduction with civil and criminal sanctions (see separate briefing note).

 In determining an application by one parent for permission to remove children abroad a Court must give paramount consideration to the needs of the child and must consider: